TheArjunAgarwal/haskell2025/chapters-typ/ch02_setup.typ

   + This may take a while.

-  + You will know installation is complete if a new window pops up with `helloWorld` written in it.
+  + You will know installation is complete if a new window pops up asking whether you trust authors.
+Click on "Trust".

   + Restart (shut down and open again) your device.